varabyte/kobweb/README.md

 }
 ```

-You may only define a single `@App` on your site, or else the Kobweb Application plugin will complain at build time.
+You can only define *at most* a single `@App` on your site, or else the Kobweb Application plugin will complain at build
+time.

 ### Define API routes